kaseydoesmarketing/lrkjktnfdFIXED/GOOGLE_OAUTH_UPDATE_STEPS.md

    - If using HTML tag: Copy the verification code
    - Update the meta tag in the app's index.html

-3. **Replace Verification Code:**
+3. **Verification Code Added:**
-   - Find `[VERIFICATION-CODE-PLACEHOLDER]` in the deployed app
+   - ✅ Google verification code already integrated: `HL-Ok2Phgo779IPhnCWIujfJ-rNAhHqxSYr4zccIT9w`
-   - Replace with your actual verification code from Google
+   - The meta tag is now in the app's HTML head section

 4. **Complete Verification:**
    - Click "Verify" in Search Console